crgimenes/neko/README.md

 ![Neco](https://github.com/crgimenes/neko/blob/master/fixtures/neko.gif)

 This code is a re-implementation using Golang and **has no relationship to the original software**.
-Furthermore, this version does not use any part of the source code except sprites and sounds.
+Furthermore, this version does not use any part of the original source code except sprites and sounds.

-The goal is to demonstrate the Go language with a fun and very nostalgic example for me, without necessarily being tied to the behavior of the original version.
+The goal is to demonstrate the Go language with a fun and very nostalgic example, without necessarily being tied to the behavior of the original version.

-In this example, we used the [Ebiten](https://ebiten.org), an incredibly easy-to-use gaming library with a vibrant community.
+In this example, we used the [Ebitengine](https://ebitengine.org), an incredibly easy-to-use gaming library with a vibrant community.

 ## How to Contribute